 $12.99 – $24.95

-Registered dietitian Diana Rodgers and former research biochemist and New York Times bestselling author Robb Wolf explore the quandaries we face in raising and eating animals—focusing on the largest (and most maligned) of farmed animals, the cow, debunking common misconceptions with science-based findings, and arguing unequivocally that meat (done right) should have a place on the table.
+Registered dietitian Diana Rodgers teams up with former research biochemist and New York Times bestselling author Robb Wolf for Sacred Cow, a science-based exploration of the quandaries and misconceptions we face in raising and eating animals, arguing that meat (done right) should have a place on the table.
 Accompanying documentary will be released.

 We’re told that if we care about our health—or our planet—eliminating red meat from our diets is crucial.
 That beef is bad for us and cattle farming is horrible for the environment.
 But science says otherwise.